abuxton/abuxton.github.io/about.md

 <p>
 A keen `technologist`, passionate about new technology, DevOps practices and a balanced approach to Agile development, configuration management and operations in a world where no single system as a single authoritative owner, standard or approach.

-Fortunate enough to travel the world throgh work and discuss these subjects and more over Coffee and code.
+Fortunate enough to travel the world through work and discuss these subjects and more over Coffee and code.
 </p>

 ```Puppet